-Notes on Version 4 Processing:
+Notes on Version 4 Processing (not available on NDACC):

 This is a uniformly processed dataset with the exception of the period September 1993 to October 1994 at Lauder which contains less spectral information near the line center, resulting in higher retrieval errors at high altitudes.
 At low altitudes (56 hPa and, to a much lesser extent, 42hPa) there is a small drift in the retrieved ozone values due to changing characteristics of the spectral baseline with time.